hay/valenski/README.md

     * What `1rem` should be
 * `$valenski-font-size-small: 8px`
     * What `1rem` should be on small devices (<768px)
+* `$valenski-use-small-font-size: true`
+    * Enable the small font sizes for small devices and screens that are not so high.

+All of these variables are also available as CSS variables.

+    .element {
+        width: var(--screen-xs);
+    }

 ## Reset
 **valenski** contains a barebones reset.
 It only sets margins and paddings to zero, defaults to using `border-box` for `box-sizing` and does some common sense styling for elements like removing the border for the `img` element on Internet Explorer 9.
 It also sets up the `rem` element so `1rem = 10px`, except for mobile devices (under 768px) and small screens (in height) where it is 8px.
 Both values can be overwritten using the [`$valenski-font-size-base` and `$valenski-font-size-small` values](#valenski-variables).
 Using this technique you can do this: